 - The Buttery Drug and Alcohol Rehabilitation Services

 These organisations were instrumental in supporting our initial growth and developing and delivering our innovative therapeutic programs.

 What is Bush Adventure Therapy?

 Bush Adventure Therapy (or Wilderness Therapy) is a well-respected methodology that is increasingly widely used internationally, particularly in the US.
 There it has a longstanding therapeutic reputation having been used since the 1940’s.
 It harnesses the healing power of Nature and demonstrates how human beings benefit from this essential relationship.
 In a world where time outdoors is rapidly decreasing, this is of great importance to the health and well-being of young people.

 We are a member of the Australian Association for Bush Adventure Therapy here in Australia.

 What are our programs?

 Our core program Recre8 takes disengaged young people on a three-month therapeutic process using the innovative treatment methodology of Bush Adventure Therapy.
 It is centred around a 10-day wilderness expedition and provides more than 200 hours of support.
 Our Recre8 program is designed and run by an experienced team of psychologists, counsellors, mentors, volunteers and outdoor leadership professionals.
 Read more about Recre8.

-In 2019, we are also initiating our new Activ8 program through therapeutic mentoring with young people and small groups in non-clinical setting.
+In 2019, we also launched our new Activ8 program offering professional therapeutic outreach support for young people in non-clinical settings.